Seafood Recipes

 Should I Brine Tuna Before Smoking?

 You don’t need to brine tuna before smoking.
-The muscle fibres in tuna are looser than other meats, so you can get away without brining if you wish.
+The muscle fibers in tuna are looser than other meats, so you can get away without brining it if you wish.
 However, brining will increase tenderness.

 What Wood Is Best for Smoking Tuna?